Australian authoritarianism

 There are a number of organizations and projects that aim to make Australian politics less corrupt, more transparent and/or less authoritarian.

-I won’t itemize the pros and cons of each, nor endorse any in particular, but if you’re interested, you could put yourself on their mailing lists.
-I’d love some feedback on which of these are worthwhile and which have genuine potential to make a difference — let me know in the comments?
+I won’t itemize the pros and cons of each, or endorse any in particular, but if we’re interested, we could add ourselves to their mailing lists.
+I’d love some feedback on which of these are worthwhile and which have genuine potential to make a difference — let me know in the comments.

 See also